pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 ### Unsupported syntax explaination

+* Null: There is no way to represent null in query string.
+User may want to define empty string instead.
 * Boolean: There is no standard way to represent boolean in query string.
 It can be 1/0, true/false or t/f.
 User need to define them explicitly.
 * Object: There is no standard way to represent object in query string.
 * Array of arrays: There is no standard way to represent array of arrays in query string.